calvinmetcalf/leaflet.demos/blog/2-js.md

 This is pretty straight forward we just create a MarkerClusterGroup and add an array of of markers.
 Since this is a plugin and not part of core we can't be sure there is a factory function for the MarkerClusterGroup hence why we use the uppercase version.

-Lastly we make a quadtree and then illistrate it on the map.
+Lastly we make a quadtree and then illustrate it on the map.

 ```js
   data.quadtree = d3.geom.quadtree(data.json.map(function(v){return {x:v[0],y:v[1]};}));